nidrissi/nidrissi/content/misc/privacy.md

 If you are a resident in the European Economic Area (EEA) or United Kingdom (UK), then these countries may not necessarily have data protection laws or other similar laws as comprehensive as those in your country.
 I will however take all necessary measures to protect your personal information in accordance with this privacy notice and applicable law.

-## How long do i keep your information?
+## How long do I keep your information?

 _In Short:  I keep your information for as long as necessary to fulfill the purposes outlined in this privacy notice unless otherwise required by law._